Celebrating 35 years, Tides Family Services Focuses Firmly on Future

 Beth Bixby, 17-year nonprofit leader, to assume role of CEO – while Brother Michael Reis transitions to new role as Chief Visionary Officer

-January XX, 2018 (West Warwick) – “It is with excitement and gratitude that the Board of Directors proudly announce the appointments of Brother Michael Reis to Chief Visionary Officer and Beth Bixby as the new Chief Executive Officer for Tides Family Services,” stated Linda D’Amario Rossi, Board Chair.
+January 31st, 2018 (West Warwick) – “It is with excitement and gratitude that the Board of Directors proudly announce the appointments of Brother Michael Reis to Chief Visionary Officer and Beth Bixby as the new Chief Executive Officer for Tides Family Services,” stated Linda D’Amario Rossi, Board Chair.
 Brother Michael’s new role will allow him to focus efforts in advocacy, fundraising and as Lasallian Ministry Leader.”
 Bixby will be only the second person to lead the agency since its creation in 1983.

 “I am delighted to see Beth leading an organization that is clearly so near and dear to my heart,” Brother Michael said.
 “During the past 17 years, she’s clearly demonstrated to me and to everyone she’s worked with her exceptional leadership abilities as well as her unparalleled dedication to the children and families we serve.
 She began her career with us working directly with families.
 She understands what is needed to continue our services.
 Her experience is just what Tides needs in the next chapter of our history.”
+Beth’s appointment as the CEO of Tides makes her the first female CEO of a youth and family organization in the Lasallian District of Eastern North America.

 “Brother Michael is a celebrity in the local nonprofit community,” Bixby said.
 “He’s what we call a ‘Visionary Beyond Borders’ and his passion for Rhode Island’s most vulnerable families guides our every decision.
 I am thrilled to have him remain in a crucial part of our work as Chief Visionary Officer.”